Nursing is a profession which provides health care

 biological, physical, behavioral and nursing sciences

 to care for clients in varied settings.
 The purpose of

 the San Diego City College Nursing program is to

 provide an educational opportunity for qualified

 individuals interested in a career in nursing.
-The San Diego City College Nursing Education Program is fully accredited by the California Board of Registered Nursing (BRN) & by the Accreditation Commission for Education in Nursing (ACEN).
-Questions or concerns regarding accreditation status may be addressed to the BRN (P.O.
-BOX 944210, Sacramento, CA 94244; Phone #: 916-322-33350) or ACEN (3343 Peachtree Rd.
-NE, Suite 500 Atlanta, GA 30326).
+The San Diego City College Nursing Education Program is approved by the California Board of Registered Nursing (BRN) & fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Questions or concerns regarding accreditation status may be addressed to:

 Nursing Workshops are scheduled once a month and are your best opportunity for information pertaining to the Nursing Education Program at SDCC.
 There are two informational workshops provided for students.
 For the correct workshop for your individual needs please see the descriptions below.
 For parking and other information email Susan Chandler at Schandle@sdccd.edu.
 The information packet should be printed and brought to the meeting as handouts are NOT provided.

 NURSING INFORMATIONAL WORKSHOP